agbs-uni-bremen/fsmlib-cpp/README.md

  To compile under any of these platforms, follow these steps [some platform-specific parameters are specified below].
    - create a build directory, this will contain the results of the build process (library and main program, object files).
-     Typically, this directory is called build and located in src
+     For example, this directory could be called 'build' and located in the root directory of the repository.
    - change into this build directory
    - call cmake like this:
         cmake <relative path from build directory to the src-directory> \